Deshmukh-Omkar/Sentiment-Analysis-Model/README.md

 [Heroku App](https://od-sentiment-analysis-model.herokuapp.com)

 ### Our Version (v0)
-In our version, we focussed on creating a binary Sentiment Analysis model which displays whether the comment is either Positive or Negative.
+In our version, we focussed on creating a binary Sentiment Analysis model which detects whether the comment is Positive or Negative.

 ## Working
 ## Technologies Used